 Have you ever noticed that when you go to the gym you workout harder if someone else is with you (i.e., a workout buddy), but you don't necessarily put in the same effort if alone?
 This is called social facilitation and is when the presence of other people affects our performance depending on the type of task.
 Zajonc (1965, 1980) said that performance increases across three steps, starting with the presence of others causing a rise in our physiological arousal which motivates our behavior.
 This allows us to make what he called the dominant response, or the reaction that follows the quickest and easiest from a stimulus.
 Whether this response is accurate or not depends on how difficult the task is.
 The dominant response is usually the correct one for easy tasks but not necessarily for difficult tasks.
 Think about when you study for an upcoming exam for the first time.
-If a fellow classmate guizzes you, your arousal will increase and strengthen the dominant response.
+If a fellow classmate quizzes you, your arousal will increase and strengthen the dominant response.
 But your performance will go down since the material being studied is new at this point and you have not had a chance to really understand it and commit it to memory.
 What about five days later, after studying tirelessly for the exam, and an hour before the exam?
-How might this classmate's quizzing (or presence) affect your performance?
-As before you are aroused, making the dominant response, but this time your performance is much better as the task is now easy for you.
+How might this classmate's quizzing (or presence) affect your performance is much better as the task is now easy for you.
 I predict you will satisfy your achievement motivation by earning a high grade on the exam.